High Gloss, Semi-Gloss, and Matte Finish… The Choice Is Yours

 Homeowners face several choices when installing hardwood floors.
-Besides opting for exotic hardwood or domestic wood products, they also need to think about color and profile.
-But one important factor often overlooked and affects the appearance, longevity, maintenance, and safety of your wood flooring.
+Besides opting for exotic hardwood or domestic wood products, they must also consider color and profile.
+However, one important factor often gets overlooked and can affect the appearance, longevity, maintenance, and safety of your wood flooring.
 Will you install matte, satin, semi-gloss, or high gloss hardwood floors?
 Let us take a closer look.

 What Is Sheen?